 Tips: Rushing When You’re Brushing (And Flossing)

 Are you rushing when you’re brushing?
 Flossing, too?
-Are you aware that this is actually major problem if your goal is to feel certain that you’re practicing excellent dental hygiene and that it will yield successful results for your smile health?
+Are you aware that this is actually a major problem if your goal is to feel certain that you’re practicing excellent dental hygiene and that it will yield successful results for your smile health?
 While you may have a hard time understanding why going as quickly as you can is a negative (and while you may feel really unsure about how to slow yourself down), our Grand Prairie, TX team can help you.
 Clearly see the error of your ways, why it’s a big deal, and how to slow down with simple tips!

 Tip: Remember, Rushing Means Poor Plaque Removal